-Up next, Galifianakis will be seen in Greg Mottola’s Keeping Up With The Joneses for 20th Century Fox in which he stars alongside Jon Hamm, Isla Fisher and Gal Gadot; as well as Jared Hess’ Masterminds with Kristen Wiig, Owen Wilson and Jason Sudeikis.
-He also stars in Justin Chadwick’s Tulip Fever with Alicia Vikander and Dane DeHaan, due out in 2017.
+Galifianakis starred in Greg Mottola’s Keeping Up with the Joneses for 20th Century Fox alongside Jon Hamm, Isla Fisher and Gal Gadot, as well as Jared Hess’s Masterminds with Kristen Wiig, Owen Wilson and Jason Sudeikis.
+He also starred in Justin Chadwick’s Tulip Fever with Alicia Vikander and Dane DeHaan.
 Prior to that, Galifianakis starred opposite Michael Keaton, Naomi Watts, Emma Stone and Ed Norton in the 2015 Oscar® winner for Best Motion Picture of the Year, Birdman or (The Unexpected Virtue of Ignorance), directed by Alejandro González Iñárritu.

-Previously on the small screen, Galifianakis starred in the HBO comedy Bored To Death with Jason Schwartzman and Ted Danson, which ran for three seasons.
-He also hosted the critically acclaimed VH1 talk show, Late World With Zach, as well as writing and starring in Dog Bites Man for Comedy Central.
-Galifianakis continues to host the Emmy®-winning internet talk show Between Two Ferns, on which he has interviewed such guests as President Barack Obama, Brad Pitt, Steve Carell, Natalie Portman, Conan O’Brien and Justin Bieber.
+On the small screen, Galifianakis starred in the HBO comedy Bored to Death with Jason Schwartzman and Ted Danson.
+He also hosted the critically acclaimed VH1 talk show Late World with Zach, as well as wrote and starred in Dog Bites Man for Comedy Central.
+Galifianakis continues to host the Emmy®-winning internet talk show Between Two Ferns, for which he has interviewed guests including President Barack Obama, Brad Pitt, Steve Carell, Natalie Portman, Conan O’Brien and Justin Bieber.